History

 Simon Kenton’s Legacy

-Simon lost his land by the early 1800s due to financial misfortune and it passed to Samuel McCord.
+Simon lost his land by the early 1800s due to financial misfortune, and it passed to Samuel McCord.
 Kenton’s daughter Sally married into the McCord family.
-As the land changed hands it was divided and re-divided.
+As the land changed hands it was divided and redivided.
 The Hunt family of Princeton, NJ moved here in 1823 and built the current Federal Style Home and Spring House in 1828.

-Over the years his property continued to be divided and sold and its buildings fell into disrepair.
-On a dark and rainy December night in 2004, an experienced entrepreneur, Theresa R. Siejack, heeded our call and drove up the driveway by the vacant and derelict old house situated on a hilly 4.5 acre remnant of the original property.
+heavenOver the years his property continued to be divided and sold, and its buildings fell into disrepair.
+On a dark and rainy December night in 2004, an experienced entrepreneur, Theresa R. Siejack, heeded our call and drove up the driveway by the derelict old house situated on a hilly 4.5 acre remnant of the original property.

-Now known as the Simon Kenton Inn, it has become a focal point for visitors that come far and wide to enjoy her renowned hospitality.
-The Inn and beautifully manicured grounds is a favorite hot spot for parties, weddings, reunions, and other major life events.
-After opening, Theresa’s dream quickly became a gathering spot for the local community.
+img_0021bNow known as the Simon Kenton Inn, it has become a focal point for visitors that come far and wide to enjoy her renowned hospitality.
+The Inn and its beautifully manicured grounds are a favorite hot spot for parties, weddings, reunions, and other major life events.
+After opening, Theresa’s dream quickly became a gathering place for the local community.
 Following her passion, and encouraged by the community, she began a $1M expansion project that added a pub, restaurant, additional guest rooms, and 18 additional acres in April 2009.
-Theresa added a party pavilion for up to 500 guests, Spring 2010.
+Theresa added a party pavilion for up to 500 guests in the spring of 2010.

 We, the spirits that inhabit this land, welcome your visit and remind you that this is sacred land and an Indian burial area.
-While walking the land, late at night, one can still hear the howl of coyotes, and sense our presence as we still dwell here – the very same spirits that drew this talented woman who answered our call to return the property to its once cherished glory in service to the community and sanctuary for travelers.
+While walking the land late at night, one can still hear the howl of coyotes and sense our presence as we still dwell here – the very same spirits that drew this talented woman who answered our call to return the property to its once cherished glory in service to the community and sanctuary for travelers.

 Who knows, you may even bump into Simon and his friend Tecumseh who watch over this cherished land and the beginning of Theresa’s legacy.